 The school began to refer to itself as Sandia Preparatory School during the 1975-76 academic year.
 Fifth-grade classes were discontinued in the 1985-86 school year.

 In the summer of 1986, Dick Heath joined Sandia Prep as its fifth headmaster.
-Under Mr. Heath’s direction, admission to Sandia Prep grew from 270 students in 1986 to its current size of approximately 650 students.
+Under Mr. Heath’s direction, admission to Sandia Prep grew from 270 students in 1986 to 650 students in 2010.
 Among Mr. Heath’s accomplishments were the creation of a 20-year plan in 2000 and a master site plan in 2006.
 He led the school through three successful capital campaigns, resulting in the school’s first $1 million gifts and the construction of more than 90% of the campus facilities seen today.
 In January 2002, under Mr. Heath’s leadership, Sandia Prep launched a four-year, $5.3 million campaign for buildings and endowment, the largest fundraising effort in the School’s history.
 Completed in January 2006, The Campaign for Sandia Prep funded the addition of a new college counseling area, the 15,000-square-foot Russell Student Center, a library expansion and the Barbara Young Simms Classroom Building, a 25,000-square-foot, 20-classroom facility named for the school’s founder.
 The Campaign also added more than $1.3 million in gifts to Sandia Prep's endowment, including a portion to fund increased need-based financial aid.
 The school later added a $5 million, 24,000-square-foot Field House (August 2008) and the $5 million, 24,000-square-foot McCall Performing Arts Center (August 2009).
 After successfully leading the school for 24 years, Dick Heath retired in June 2010.